Skip to main content

 A professional domain name should be easy to remember—and ideally, match or complement your business name.
 The earlier you register your domain name, the better chance you have of getting a name meeting those standards.

 You’ll need to claim a business domain name through a registrar.
-When you hire Northwest to form your LLC, domain registry is one of many in-house services we provide, so you also get a domain name free for a year, plus your own customizable business website secured with SSL protection, and up to ten email business addresses connected to that domain.
+When you hire Northwest to form your LLC, domain registry is one of many in-house services we provide, so you also get an instant domain name, plus your own customizable business website secured with SSL protection, a professional email address connected to that domain, and Brand Protection.

 A Certificate of Organization is a formation document you submit to the Nebraska Secretary of State to start your LLC in Nebraska.